OceanApocalypseStudios/RedSeaMarkupLanguage/BENCHMARKS.md

 Below is a comparison between the first benchmark of v2.0.0-prerelease8 and the latest one.

-> [!WARNING]
-> The benchmarks sometimes "lie".
-Right now, the data is generated during the benchmark's global setup, so the benchmark
-> will be different everytime.
-We're working on this.

 ## The Before
 <details>
 	<summary>Show/Hide Benchmark</summary>